envisioning/vocab/vocab/empathic-ai.md

 ---
 category: CORE, ARCH
+generality:
+- 0.71
+- 0.7
+- 0.69
+- 0.68
+- 0.67
+- 0.66
+- 0.65
 slug: empathic-ai
 summary: AI systems designed to recognize, understand, and respond to human emotions in a nuanced and contextually appropriate manner.
 title: Empathic AI
 ---